HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 bob@linux:~$ chmod 700 .ssh/
 ```

 Next to storing the keypair(s) generated by a user, it can also contain other files.
-Most notably is the file `known_hosts`, containing an entry for each fingerprint that has been accepted before when connecting to a new server.
+Most notably is the file `known_hosts`, containing an entry for each fingerprint that has been accepted when connecting to a new server.

 ### .ssh/authorized_keys